-I miss restaurants.
-I miss visiting places like Washington DC and Las Vegas, and of course New York City, where I have enjoyed some of the greatest restaurants in the world.
+I miss the restaurants.
+I miss visiting places like Washington DC and Las Vegas, and of course, New York City, where I have enjoyed some of the greatest restaurants recipes in the world.
 Since the pandemic hit, we have been getting creative with cooking at home, and nothing cures the pandemic blues more than a fabulous dessert.

 (Cover image: Banana cream pie with caramel drizzles and chocolate sauce from Emeril Lagasse)

 Bam!
 I got Emeril’s recipe for banana cream pie!

 First up, when I’m in Las Vegas, what’s the first thing I do?
 Hit the slots?
 Play a few hands of blackjack?
 Nope.
 I go straight to the Delmonico Steakhouse to get one of chef Emeril Lagasse’s fabulous steaks, done to perfection.
 (You didn’t really think I’d be eating the aeroplane food, did you?)
 And today is my lucky day and yours as well because I managed to convince Emeril to share his recipe for a banana cream pie recipes with caramel drizzles and chocolate sauce.
 If you haven’t had this before, you’ve really missed out.
 This is no ordinary banana cream pie!
 This is a classic Emeril’s recipe that has been on the menu since day one and continues to be one of the most popular desserts at his restaurants.
 Each pie uses three pounds of bananas and features Emeril’s signature custard filling and graham cracker crust topped with freshly whipped cream, caramel and chocolate, and one whole vanilla bean, not just the bean filling.
 When things open back up again and Las Vegas trips once more become part of your reality, go straight to Delmonico’s and get a piece.
 Until then, here is Emeril’s recipe so you can make it at home.